Roblox will stage a virtual concert with Ava Max on its path to the metaverse

 To be part of Ava’s first-of-a-kind record release party, existing users simply need to enter the Ava Max Launch Party Place on Roblox.
 New users can create a Roblox account for free and enter the music venue ahead of the start time.

 Epic Games and Wave have led the way in virtual concerts.
-The difference between Epic’s Fortnite and Roblox, however, is that Roblox is a platform while Fortnite is a game.
+The difference between Epic’s Fortnite and Roblox, however, is that Roblox is a platform, while Fortnite is a game (though Epic is certainly attempting to position it as a stepping stone to a metaverse).
 Roblox has created the foundations of putting on virtual concerts and handed them over to companies such as Warner Bros.

 Ava Max’s audience is more like in the teens and older.
 She has, after all, some sexy songs.
 But the demographics of Roblox are also getting older, as teens become young adults and stay with the platform, Vlassopulos said.
 And it’s true that not all of Roblox’s 150 million users are 10-year-old boys.